derekmulcahy/w65c816sxb-forth/README.md

 # W65C816SXB ANS Forth

+This repository has a default cc65 branch which uses the CC65 Tools instead of the WDC Tools.
+The current build produces the same results as the original.

 This project builds a Forth environment for a WDC W65C816SXB which can be accessed via a USB serial connection to the ACIA port.
 (I use a cheap PL2303 module with jumper wires acquired from ebay).